-Although the highest concentrations of short-tailed albatross are found in the Aleutian Islands and Bering Sea regions (primarily along the outer shelf, of Alaska, T.J.
-Guy and others in 2013, noted that sub-adults appear to be distributed along the west coast of the U.S. (Guy et al. 2013).
-Juveniles and younger sub-adult birds (up to 2 years old) use a wider geographic range than adults.
+Although the highest concentrations of short-tailed albatross are found in the Aleutian Islands and Bering Sea regions, primarily along the outer shelf, of Alaska, T.J.
+Guy and others in 2013, noted that sub-adults appear to be distributed along the west coast of the United States.
+Juveniles and younger sub-adult birds, up to 2 years old, use a wider geographic range than adults.
 A.J.
-O’Connor and others documented in 2013 that they can be found in the Sea of Okhotsk, over a broad region of the Bering Sea, and the west coast of North America (O'Connor et al. 2013).
+O’Connor and others documented in 2013 that they can be found in the Sea of Okhotsk, over a broad region of the Bering Sea and the west coast of North America.
 Sub-adult birds travel greater daily distances than adults, as documented by R.M.
 Suryan and others in 2007.
-Post-fledging juvenile birds range widely throughout the North Pacific rim, and some individuals spend time in the oceanic waters between Hawaii and Alaska, as documented by T. Deguchi and others in 2014.
+Post-fledging juvenile birds range widely throughout the North Pacific Rim, and some individuals spend time in the oceanic waters between Hawaii and Alaska, as documented by T. Deguchi and others in 2014.

 Short-tailed albatross forage diurnally and possibly nocturnally, either alone or in groups and predominantly hunt for prey by surface-seizing.
-The short-tailed albatross feeds on squid, crustaceans, and various fishes; chicks are fed a mixture of stomach oil and partially digested, regurgitated food.
-The short-tailed albatross visits and follows commercial fishing vessels in Alaska, and although commercial longlining bait is not historically a part of the short-tailed albatross' normal diet, it now constitutes a notable portion of the calorie intake for these bird.
+The short-tailed albatross feeds on squid, crustaceans and various fishes.
+Chicks are fed a mixture of stomach oil and partially digested, regurgitated food by adults.
+The short-tailed albatross visits and follows commercial fishing vessels in Alaska.
+Although commercial longlining bait is not historically a part of their normal diet, it now constitutes a notable portion of the calorie intake for these birds.
 In addition, albatross chicks and adults eat trash and plastics found in the Pacific Ocean.
 Albatross chicks often choke and die from eating the plastics.

-Short-tailed albatross follow fishing vessels and are sometimes hooked or entangled in longline fishing gear and drowned.
-The U.S. Fish and Wildlife Service has been working with the commercial fishing industry, Washington Sea Grant, and National Marine Fisheries Service to minimize take of this endangered seabird.
-Through this collaborative conservation effort, a type of seabird avoidance technology called “streamer lines” was developed to reduce threat to albatrosses of becoming bycatch by fishing vessels.
+When these birds follow fishing vessels, they are sometimes hooked or entangled in longline fishing gear and drowned.
+We have been working with the commercial fishing industry, Washington Sea Grant and National Marine Fisheries Service to minimize take of this endangered seabird.
+Through this collaborative conservation effort, a type of seabird avoidance technology, called streamer lines, was developed to reduce threat to albatrosses of becoming bycatch by fishing vessels.
 Streamer lines create a visual barrier that keeps seabirds away from the baited hooks.
-In Alaska, streamer lines deployed on fishing vessels has led to a major reduction in the bycatch of albatrosses.
-Fishing vessels that have used streamer lines to ward off seabirds say there is also a financial benefit: the streamer lines keep seabirds from swiping their bait, saving them money in the long run.
+In Alaska, streamer lines deployed on fishing vessels have led to a major reduction in the bycatch of albatrosses.
+Fishing vessels that have used streamer lines to ward off seabirds say there is also a financial benefit: the streamer lines keep seabirds from swiping their bait - saving them money in the long run.

 Habitat destruction from volcanic eruption also continues to pose a significant threat to short-tailed albatross at the primary breeding colony on Torishima Island.
-The main colony site, Tsubamezaki, is on a sparsely vegetated steep slope of loose volcanic soil that is subject to severe erosion, particularly during monsoon rains.
+The main colony site, Tsubamezaki, is on a sparsely vegetated, steep slope of loose volcanic soil that is subject to severe erosion, particularly during monsoon rains.
 In February 2010, the Yamashina Institute for Ornithology documented that a landslide at Tsubamezaki buried up to 10 chicks.
-Future eruptions or landslides could result in a significant loss to the primary nesting area and the population as a whole.
-The threat is not predictable in time or magnitude; eruptions could be catastrophic or minor, and could occur at any time of year.
-Climate changes may also affect vegetation and other characteristics of the short-tailed albatross breeding colony sites (65 FR 46643; NatureServe 2015; USFWS 2008).
-Fortunately, the nesting habitats on Torishima Island, the Ogasawara Islands, and the Senkaku Islands are high enough above sea level (above 70 feet, 21.34 meters) to avoid inundation by projected sea level rise.
-Models for the Northwestern Hawaiian Islands indicate nesting habitat used by short-tailed albatross on low-lying Midway and Kure Atolls may be at risk due to sea level rise and increased storm frequency and intensity (Storlazzi et al. 2013).
+Future eruptions or landslides could result in a significant loss to the primary nesting area, and the population as a whole.
+The threat is not predictable in time or magnitude.
+Eruptions could be catastrophic or minor, and could occur at any time of year.
+Climate changes may also affect vegetation and other characteristics of the short-tailed albatross breeding colony sites.
+Fortunately, the nesting habitats on Torishima Island, the Ogasawara Islands and the Senkaku Islands are high enough above sea level, above 70 feet (21.34 meters, to avoid inundation by projected sea level rise.
+Models for the Northwestern Hawaiian Islands indicate that the nesting habitat that is used by short-tailed albatross on low-lying Midway and Kure Atolls may be at risk due to sea level rise and increased storm frequency and intensity, as documented by Storlazzi and others in 2013.

-Other threats to short-tailed albatross include environmental contaminants such as polychlorinated biphenyls and pesticides, and to toxic metals (e.g. mercury and lead) via atmospheric and oceanic transport and adverse effects of petroleum.
+Other threats to short-tailed albatross include environmental contaminants like polychlorinated biphenyls and pesticides, as well as toxic metals, like mercury and lead.
+These come through atmospheric and oceanic transport.
+This species is also negatively impacted by petroleum.
 Oil spills can occur in many parts of the marine range of the short-tailed albatross.
-Consumption of plastics may also be a factor affecting the species’ survival.
+Consumption of plastics may also be a factor affecting their survival.
 Albatross often consume plastics at sea, presumably mistaking them for food items.
-The 2008 recovery plan notes that the ingestion of plastic pieces can result in internal injury or mortality to the birds, and large volumes of ingested plastic can result in a reduction of gut volume available for food and water absorption, leading to malnutrition and dehydration (USFWS 2008).
+The 2008 recovery plan notes that the ingestion of plastic pieces can result in internal injury or mortality to the birds.
+Furthermore, large volumes of ingested plastic can result in a reduction of gut volume available for food and water absorption, which leads to malnutrition and dehydration.

-According to the USFWS (2020) 5-year Review, the population of short-tailed albatross continued to grow with a current estimate of 7,365 individuals and a population growth rate of 8.9%., which is really something to celebrate.
+According to the 2020 5-year Review, the population of short-tailed albatross continued to grow with a current estimate of 7,365 individuals and a population growth rate of 8.9%, which is really something to celebrate.

 Explore the information available for this taxon's timeline.
 You can select an event on the timeline to view more information, or cycle through the content available in the carousel below.13 Items